 To summarise, engagement through working in partnership with local union representatives to ensure that staff are kept safe and healthy at work is essential in healthcare environments.
-Subsequent improvements in staff health, safety and wellbeing will have a positive impact on patient safety and the quality of care and lead to cost savings.
+Subsequent improvements in staff health, safety and wellbeing will have a positive impact on patient safety and the quality of care.